 You can install them in multiple ways, but the simplest will be to download the prepared zip file (FED3libraries.zip from the files area).
 Extract these libraries to your Arduino libraries directory (for most it will be: /Documents/Arduino/libraries

 When you're done they should all be in your libraries directory, see example:

+NOTE: copy these libraries right into the Arduino/libraries folder, not inside another sub directory or the Arduino IDE won't find them.
 If this doesn't work, or you'd prefer a different way go through instructions here for how to manually add libraries.